briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ## 301.22   Pedestrian

 "Pedestrian" means any natural person afoot.
 The term includes a personal delivery device as defined in Ohio R.C.
-[4511.513][ORC Section 4511.513] unless the context clearly suggests otherwise.\
+[4511.513][ORC 4511.513] unless the context clearly suggests otherwise.\
 (ORC 4511.01(X))

 ## 301.23   Person